 Microtext is an outdated feature, given the availability of digital scanning/printing of hardware for over 20 years.
-It is easy to copy and but requires some expertise to recognize.
-This said, it adds absolutely nothing to the packaging production cost, can be deployed easily worldwide and is minimally invasive visually.
+It is easy to copy but requires some expertise to recognize.
+That said, it adds absolutely nothing to the packaging production cost, can be deployed easily worldwide and is minimally invasive visually.

 Field of application